 Xiaomi MiMo Hits 1,000 Tokens-Per-Second Inference

 Memeburn reports that Xiaomi's MiMo-V2.5-Pro-UltraSpeed achieved 1,000 tokens per second inference on standard, rentable cloud GPUs, which the outlet describes as the first trillion-parameter model to exceed that rate.
 According to Memeburn, the flagship is a 1.02-trillion-parameter Mixture-of-Experts (MoE) model and reached the milestone using three combined techniques: FP4 expert-layer quantization, DFlash block-level speculative decoding, and the TileRT persistent GPU runtime.
 Memeburn also reports a limited API trial for enterprise and professional developers running June 9-23, 2026, and says the FP4-DFlash checkpoint has been open-sourced on Hugging Face for independent testing.
-Editorial analysis: Industry observers note that such runtime and quantization gains commonly reduce per-token cost and broaden access to high-throughput LLM inference on commodity GPUs.
+Industry observers note that such runtime and quantization gains commonly reduce per-token cost and broaden access to high-throughput LLM inference on commodity GPUs.

 What happened